How to Create Local Content for Local SEO

 One important thing to keep in mind throughout your content development is intent.
 What do you intend to accomplish with every piece of content your produce?
 It’s easy to get spammy if you just list a bunch of random local content, so tying it into your business is ideal.
 Remember, if you want to use content as a tool to drive local traffic then you have to make it useful and local.

-A good example of a piece of local content done well was by my client, Jackson Tree Service.
-They wrote a blog post titled, St. Louis Suburbs Giving Citations for Unkept Trees.
-This post was educational and helpful for members of the community, but it also tied into their business effortlessly.
+A good example of a piece of local content done well was by my client, Schloegel Design Remodel.
+They wrote a blog post about a local community program called Big Splash, This post was educational and helpful for members of the community, but it also tied into their business effortlessly.

 Now, you don’t necessarily need to develop all the content on your own.
 Having local guest bloggers and contributors post on your site is a great way to add content, while also expanding your audience to the contributor’s audience as well.